openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 ## Common Issues and Solutions

-### hdc Cannot Detect Device
+### hdc Cannot Discover the Device

-**Symptom**
+**Issue**

-No device ID is listed after executing the following command in the terminal:
+After executing the following command in the command line, no device ID is listed.

 ```shell
 hdc list targets